chastell/talks/arrrrcamp-2014/talk/weakref.md

 * if only there was a way to expire it easily…
 <!-- .element: class="fragment" -->

-* e.g., on garbage collector runs…
+* say, on garbage collector runs…
 <!-- .element: class="fragment" -->